RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 - This was created by modifying Django inbuilt templates
 - When the user signs out, they are redirected to homepage

+On a desktop, Sign Up page appears as shown:

 ![Sign Out page](docs/features/sign_out.png)

+On a mobile phone, Sign Up page appears as shown [here](docs/features/sign_out_mobile.png)

 ## Admin